When I read Pastor Ronny’s reflection, “Depend on Him Like Clay to a Potter“, he reminded me of the famous Clay Cliffs in Omarama, New Zealand.

 Be still before the Lord

 do not fret when people succeed in their ways

 I am deeply touched by Pastor Ronny’s assertion in his reflection, “Depend on Him Like Clay to a Potter.”
 He said:

 For his plans to be realized in my life, I need to depend on him like clay to a potter fully.
 I will not resist, I will not complain, I will not protest.
-I need to be pliant, soft, and easy to mold.
+I need to be pliant, soft, and easy to mould.RONNIE LUCES

-From an ordinary mountain range, the Potter’s hands moulded a beautiful masterpiece we now called, Clay Cliffs, a place where the family could visit and be in awesome wonder.
+From an ordinary mountain range, the Potter’s hands moulded a beautiful masterpiece called Clay Cliffs, which the family could visit and be in awesome wonder.

-So, if we are longing for God’s working hands to make us as the best and most attractive person He wants us to be, we need to be still, know that He is God, and wait patiently for Him.
+So, if we long for God’s working hands to make us the best and most attractive person He wants us to be, we need to be still, know He is God, and wait patiently for Him.